 In this section, the buildability of the design is examined at the detailed level.
-Basic design characteristics, namely standardisation of columns, beams, windows and doors, grids and other buildable design features such as the usage of prefabricated/precast components and floor without screeding or drops/kerbs are considered.
-Standard floor heights, door structural openings, precast refuse chutes and prefabricated staircases mandated for specific types of projects are also included.
+Basic design characteristics, namely standardisation of columns, beams, windows and doors, grids and other buildable design features such as the use of prefabricated/precast components and floor without screeding or drops/kerbs are considered.
+Standard floor heights, door structural openings, precast refuse chutes and precast staircases mandated for specific types of projects are also included.
 The use of these buildable design features will be awarded with points directly.
 The maximum Buildable Design Score that can be achieved in this section is 10 points.

-In addition, bonus points are given for the use of single integrated components such as prefabricated bathroom units, precast household shelters and external precast walls with cast-in windows.
-To encourage greater standardization, the use of industry-wide standardised floor heights with standard precast staircases, industry standard door structural openings and precast refuse chutes (in projects for which such standard components are not mandated), as well as industry-wide standardised precast household shelters and prefabricated bathroom units are also given bonus points.
-On top of these, designs that adopt dry construction such as the use of drywall for party wall and wet areas, labour-saving mechanical, electrical and plumbing (MEP) systems such as flexible sprinkler dropper and modern construction system such as cross laminated timber are also recognised with bonus points.
+In addition, bonus points are given for the use of single integrated components such as prefabricated bathroom units (PBU), precast household shelters and external precast walls with cast-in windows.
+In the case of precast household shelters, these are mandated for all residential non-landed projects.

+To encourage greater standardisation, the use of industry-wide standardised floor heights with standard precast staircases, industry standard door structural openings and precast refuse chutes (in projects for which such standard components are not mandated), as well as industry-wide standardised precast household shelters and prefabricated bathroom units are also given bonus points.
+On top of these, designs that adopt dry construction such as drywall for party wall and wet areas, labour-saving mechanical, electrical and plumbing (MEP) systems such as flexible sprinkler dropper and modern construction system such as cross laminated timber are also recognised with bonus points.
+Points are also given for the mandatory use of prefabricated and pre-insulated air-conditioning ducts for all types of developments.
 The maximum bonus points that can be achieved here is 20 points.